Coronavirus (COVID-19) Updates

 Telephone calls.
 The Office of State Review is operating with limited in-person resources.
 In response to the public health emergency for the COVID-19 virus, all non-essential State employees for New York State’s agencies and public authorities, including the State Education Department, will not be reporting to work for two weeks, beginning March 17, 2020.
 Accordingly, during this time, when calling the Office of State Review, staff may be unavailable at times to answer the telephone.
 The Office of State Review is continuing to perform the key functions of the office and is accepting requests for review and all filings by mail.
 The Office also continues to issue appeal decisions.
 In light of the expected delays in our ability to respond to telephone calls and messages, we appreciate your patience.
 Leaving a telephone message with your name, telephone number, fax number (if any), and the nature of your concern is the best way to obtain a response from the Office of State Review.

 Judicial Review and Requests for Certified Records.
 Due to ongoing delays related to COVID-19, new requests for certified copies of hearing records for submission to a court will be delayed beyond our normal business practice and additional lead time should be allowed for in making a request for a certified copy of a hearing record for any matter that is currently proceeding in a court.
+The Office of State Review does not require a court order for a certified record and only requires requests from a party to be in writing that contains the requisite information.
+To be clear parties should not submit a proposed order to a court imposing specific deadline on OSR without consulting with the Office of State Review.
+The staffing resources may not be available to comply with the request if a party fails to consult with OSR.

 If you need assisistance with another area such as P-12 schools, colleges and universities, licensed professionals, adult education programs, please be sure to see the New York State Education Department's COVID-19 web page.